Temporal¶

 What it is¶

 Temporal is an open-source workflow orchestration engine that provides reliable execution for complex, long-running, and stateful applications.
 While not AI-specific, it is increasingly used to orchestrate robust agentic AI workflows.
+As of May 2026, the ecosystem has expanded significantly following the Replay 2026 announcements.

 What problem it solves¶